Everything you Need to Know About Dog Allergies in 10 minutes!

 2 Food Allergy Versus Food Intolerance in Dogs

 All the skin, ear, eye and gut conditions are a result of inflammation originating in their gut.
 Your dog is eating something that is not agreeing with him.
 The immune system that patrols the gut sees a protein it doesn’t like and sends out the troops.
 Once all the “baddies” are rounded up they need to be ejected from the body.
 The bum is a common exit point but so is the skin (zit-like pustules), ears (dark brown, smelly wax), eyes (weepy) and mouth / nose (phlegm).
+This is one of the reasons your dog is now exhibiting some of these symptoms.
+It’s the body trying to empty the bin.
+It’s trying to help.
+Drugs at this point merely tell the body to stop helping and leave that crap where it is.

-For more a more in depth look at dog food allergy versus intolerance please go to Dog Allergies Part 2
+For more a more in-depth look at dog food allergy versus intolerance please go to Dog Allergies Part 2

 3 What Are Dogs Allergic To?